|

 The Garden of the Morning Calm

-Korea is known to the locals as the ‘Land of the Morning Calm’ because of its natural beauty and picturesque mountain landscapes, evoking a harmonious balance and equilibrium.
-The similarly-named garden perfectly reflects the country’s self-image.
-The place reminded me of the elvish settlements from fantasy movies: wildly beautiful yet neatly pedicured and maintained.
+The similarly named garden embodies the country’s self-image.
+It reminded me of the elvish settlements from fantasy movies: beautiful yet neatly pedicured and maintained.

 The vast arboretum lies to the east of Seoul, nestled between several mountain peaks.